retroelec/T-HMI-C64/README.md

 All hardware ports not explicitly mentioned including their corresponding registers are not emulated (e.g. user port and serial port).

-"Software stuff" not emulated resp. known bugs (list probably not conclusive):
+"Software stuff" not emulated resp. known bugs:

 - no SID emulation (no sound support of development board)
 - no tape/disk drive emulation (and no plans to do this)
-- timing issues (probably not resolvable because of too low performance)
-- NMI interrupts are not working properly, therefore CIA2 is deactivated by default (can be activated on DIV screen)
 - "illegal instructions" test suite fails
 - rarly CPU is blocked after loading a game
 - some games have graphic errors